Today we’re doing another “Pro Series” review, and this time we’re going to take an in-depth look at the Casio PX-560.

 Another important feature is that you can save your own settings in registration memory and recall them instantly whenever you need them.

 You can store up to 96 different setups at the same time.

 Unlike many other manufacturers that use different keyboard actions in their digital pianos depending on the price, Casio equip all their Privia models with the same keyboard called Tri-sensor Scaled Hammer Action Keyboard II.

 It’s a pretty smart move because in the sub-1000$ price range it’s hard to find keyboard that would offer tri-sensor technology and ivory simulation as this keyboard does.

 The PX-560 features 88 fully-weighted keys that use little hammers to reproduce the feel of a real piano action.

 It also utilizes triple sensor technology, which is more commonly found in $1500+ digital pianos.

 Each key has three sensors that sequentially detect each keystroke and facilitate playing thrills and pieces with a lot of note repetition.

-The keys in the right hand feel heavier than the keys in the lower registers simulating that characteristic of an acoustic piano.
+The keys in the right-hand area feel “lighter” than the keys in the lower registers just as you would find on an acoustic piano.

 The keyboard is touch-sensitive and responds differently depending on the force of your keystrokes.
 When you play harder, the instrument will produce a louder sound and vice versa.